Legislation: Counter Terrorism Act 2008: Introduction

 - carry out enhanced customer due diligence

-- carry out ongoing monitoring of customers in a business relationship
+- carry out enhanced ongoing monitoring of customers in a business relationship

-- cease business with certain people and organisations.
+- not to enter into transactions or cease business with certain people and organisations.

 Officers should sign up to Treasury’s e-mail alert system to find out when a direction has been issued.